 At Wren Academy we want to develop our students into lifelong learners, equipped for the challenges of living in a rapidly changing society.
-Inside and outside of the classroom we will intentionally create opportunities for our young people to develop six characteristics that we believe will enable them to ‘live life to the full’.
+Inside and outside of the classroom we will intentionally create opportunities for our young people to develop six characteristics (or learning muscles) that we believe will enable them to ‘live life to the full’.

 - Resourceful: Solving problems, stewarding resources and exercising creativity

 - Relational: Self-aware, empathetic, collaborative and able to recognize boundaries

 - Resilient: Showing determination, focus and hope when facing challenges and disappointments

 - Reverent: Appreciating awe and wonder, valuing others and having humility

 - Reflective: Thoughtful, strategic and willing to revise plans

 - Redemptive: Forgiving, learning from mistakes and living in a sustainable way